FAQ: English Composition I and II

 In addition, if you decide that students would benefit from more time in the library for them to work independently (but so that you're all together), you can let the library know you'd like to reserve the library computer lab for your class.
 There is no formal instruction provided; you will be responsible for effectively structuring your class time in the lab.
 However, for English Composition I and II, you need to do the formal library instruction first.

-Update August 2013: The library no longer offers information literacy sessions for classes that meet at 7:00 a.m.
+The library does not offer information literacy sessions for classes that meet at 7:00 a.m.
 If your class meets at 7:00 a.m., your students will need to fulfill this requirement by doing the online research tutorials used by online composition courses (see below).

 I'm teaching English Composition I or II online or at an off-campus location.
 How do I arrange an information literacy session for my class?